UFFeScience/akoflow/docs/internal/workflow-spec.md

 - Mount paths should be absolute.
 - When using distributed storage, ensure your provisioner supports multiple PVCs.
 - Output files written to the mount path can be used by subsequent steps or stored as workflow artifacts.

----

-Would you like to extend this into a versioned specification document (e.g., `akoflow-spec-v1.md`) with a formal YAML schema definition and validation rules?